SymbioticLab/Infiniswap/README.md

 We haven't tried Docker yet.
 If you find any problems when running infiniswap in a Docker environment, please contact us.

 3. Invalid parameters error when insert module?
-There are two ways of compiling infiniswap; using 1) inbox driver 2) Mellanox OFED When you use inbox driver, you can compile/link against kernel headers/modules.
+There are two ways of compiling infiniswap; using 1) inbox driver 2) Mellanox OFED.
+When you use inbox driver, you can compile/link against kernel headers/modules.
 When you use Mellanox OFED, you need to compile/link against OFED headers/modules.
 This should be handled by configure file, and refer the Makefile that links OFED modules.